NikhilSuthar/SparkDataFrameMail/README.md

 <h2>How to Use Code:</h2>

-* Download and Clone repository.
+* Clone or Download repository.
 * Open it in IDE and compile using command `sbt clean assembly`
 * Run below command with parameter and Jar Path